Lithill/Plant-Planner/README.md

 ### Languages Used

-HTML5, CSS3, Python and JavaScript were used to create this website.
+HTML5, CSS3, Python,  and JavaScript were used to create this website.

 ### Frameworks, Libraries & Programs Used